 United States v.
 Philip Morris USA: National counsel to defendant holding company in RICO action brought by Department of Justice seeking billions of dollars from various tobacco manufacturers.
 Successfully negotiated voluntary dismissal of client from the litigation.

 In re Dow Corning Corp.: Appellate counsel for breast implant manufacturer in appeals defending various rulings regarding payments made under manufacturer's Chapter 11 plan of reorganization.

 Pender v.
-Bank of America Corp.: Represented accounting firm defending claims that cash balance pension plan violated Employee Retirement Income Security Act.
+Bank of America Corp.: Represented accounting firm defending claims that cash balance pension violated Employee Retirement Income Security Act.
 Motion to dismiss granted on all claims.

 Vibo Corp. v.
 Conway: Represented tobacco manufacturer defending antitrust and constitutional challenge to the Master Settlement Agreement.
 Case dismissed.

 American Automobile Insurance Co. v.
 Omegaflex, Inc.: Defended manufacturer in action alleging that its corrugated stainless steel tubing was defective and caused house fire.
 Court granted partial summary judgment and partially excluded plaintiff's expert testimony.
 Case subsequently tried to defense verdict.

 Asbestos Litigation: Represented several companies facing nationwide asbestos-related liability both inside and outside Chapter 11, resulting in successful reorganizations.